n1ght-hunter/iced_video/README.md

 ### Known Issues:
 - panics somtimes when change source uri
 - slider goes to 0 after releasing when using seek
-- styles bad
+- styles need redoing waiting for a new theme widget
 - when a video finishes it gstreamer panics
 ### Road Map

-- add wasm backend using canvas and wasm-bindgen
+- add wasm backend
-- add wasm backedn using ffmpeg.wasm
 - add ffmpeg backend
 - add mpv backend
 - build custom widget to display opengl textures if possible (faster then getting and displaying RGB)
 - optional overlay with controls(WIP)
-- option to popout player
+- option to popout player needs https://github.com/iced-rs/iced/pull/1439

 ### License